-Each home health record also includes the following: date the provider started seeing the respondent; type of provider; types of services provided and if this was a repeat event; whether or not care was received due to hospitalization; whether or not a person was taught how to use medical equipment; imputed sources of payment, total payment and total charge for the home health event expenditure; and a full-year person-level weight.
+Each home health record also includes the following: the month the provider visited the household; type of provider; types of services provided and if this was a repeat event; whether or not care was received due to hospitalization; whether or not a person was taught how to use medical equipment; imputed sources of payment, total payment and total charge for the home health event expenditure; and a full-year person-level weight.

-Data from this file can be merged with previously released 2000 MEPS HC person-level data, such as the MEPS 2000 Full-Year Population Characteristics file, using the unique person identifier, DUPERSID, to append person-level information, such as demographic or health insurance coverage, to each record.
-Home Health events can also be linked to the MEPS 2000 Medical Conditions File and the MEPS 2000 Prescribed Medicines File.
-Please see Section 5.0 and the MEPS 2000 Appendix File, HC-051I, for details on how to link MEPS data files.
+Data from this file can be merged with previously released 2003 MEPS HC person-level data, such as the MEPS 2003 Full-Year Population Characteristics file, using the unique person identifier, DUPERSID, to append person-level information, such as demographic or health insurance coverage, to each record.
+Home Health events can also be linked to the MEPS 2003 Medical Conditions File.
+Please see Section 5.0 or the MEPS 2003 Appendix File, HC-077I, for details on how to link MEPS data files.